MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

     **INF value capability settings**

-    In order for the inbox driver to communicate with the firmware (real/virtual), the Value capability Usages specified in the INF should match with those in Hid descriptor configuration in the firmware.
+    In order for the CFU inbox driver to communicate with the firmware (real/virtual), the Value capability Usages specified in the INF should match with those in Hid descriptor configuration in the firmware.

     In this example, the INF values match the values specified in the virtual firmware simulation driver's Hid descriptor.